mariohernandez/component-based-development/exercises/2-building-components.md

     js/speaker.js: {}
 ```

+* **speaker**: Name of library used when attaching it to any twig template.
+See **speaker.twig** above and you will notice first line includes the following: `{{ attach_library('badcamp/speaker') }}`.
+As previously mentioned, the library is only used by Drupal.
+The styleguide does not need the library to render CSS or Javascript as these are included globally within KSS Node.

+* **css/js**:  This indicates whether we are including CSS or Javascript to our library.

+* **component**:  This determines a file organization and aggregation strategy used by Drupal.
+Drupall follows a SMACSS-style categorization of its CSS rules.
+Read more about the [separation of concern for CSS as well as file organization with SMACSS](https://www.drupal.org/docs/develop/standards/css/css-file-organization-for-drupal-8).

+* **dist/css/speaker.css: {}** or **js/speaker.js: {}**:  This represents the path where your CSS or Javascript are located in relation to your theme's root for this particular library.

 ### 1.4 - Compiling Styleguide
 Now that the speaker component is finished we need to compile the styleguie.
 Run the command below from within the root of your theme (i.e. badcamp).